Mohammed-Refat/JDBC-Journey/README.md

 In the upcoming sections, we will explore more advanced features of JDBC, including transaction management, exception handling, and best practices for database interactions.

-Certainly!
-Let's add the "PreparedStatement and CallableStatement" section to your JDBC repository.
-Below is a Markdown template for this section:

 ### PreparedStatement and CallableStatement: